What’s the Big Obsession With Doors?

 Air Malta

-Like the aforementioned Drukair, Air Malta operates only narrow-body planes on shorter routes (pictured is Heathrow to Valetta), and they do what they can with limited time and space.
-This involves some improvising, such as folding down the center seat to create a kind of instant business class.
-The result, all things considered, is surprisingly pleasant.
-Read more about it here.
+Air Malta is not longer in business, but like the aforementioned Drukair, they operated only shorter routes using narrow-body planes (pictured is Heathrow to Valetta), doing what they could with limited time and space.
+This involved some improvising, such as folding down the center seat to create a kind of instant business class.
+The result, all things considered, was surprisingly pleasant.

 Emirates

 Emirates first class is… well.
-You’re looking at flights to Mauritius, Johannesburg, and Phuket.
+You’re looking at flights to Mauritius, Johannesburg, and Bangkok.
 Similar to Qatar Airways, this is dine-on-demand, and you’re free to mix and match entrees, appetizers, and desserts to your heart’s content.
-We start with a welcome-aboard glass of Dom Perigean; then we see a mezze appetizer spread (yes that’s an appetizer), a shockingly delicious chicken biryani, and a tuna dish.
-Flying out of Johannesburg, I was intrigued by the ostrich filet (see the menu photo), but the pesto ravioli was tempting too.
-My cabin attendant prepared both.
-All the while, there’s a snack basked on your console.
-Mind you this is first class; Emirates business is a lot less lavish.
+We start with a welcome-aboard glass of Dom Perignon followed by the airline’s signature caviar; then we see a mezze appetizer spread (yes that’s an appetizer), a shockingly delicious chicken biryani, and a tuna dish.
+Mind you this is first class; Emirates business is less lavish.

 Battle of the Bars